Key Quote

 Technique 1 — SONNET FORM / PROLEPTIC NARRATION

-The Prologue takes the form of a sonnet — a 14-line poem traditionally associated with love — yet its content details death and destruction.
-This generic dissonance (clash between form and content) foreshadows the play's central paradox: love and death are inextricably (inseparably) linked.
+The Prologue takes the form of a sonnetsonnet — A 14-line poem with a specific rhyme scheme, traditionally about love — a 14-line poem traditionally associated with love — yet its content details death and destruction.
+This generic dissonancegeneric dissonance — A clash between the expected form or genre and the actual content foreshadows the play's central paradox: love and death are inextricablyinextricably — inseparably linked.
 The sonnet form promises romance; the content promises tragedy.

-The proleptic (anticipating future events) narration — 'From forth the fatal loins of these two foes / A pair of star-cross'd lovers take their life' — tells the audience the ending before the play begins.
+The prolepticproleptic — Anticipating and representing future events as if already decided narration — 'From forth the fatal loins of these two foes / A pair of star-cross'd lovers take their life' — tells the audience the ending before the play begins.
 This radical act of narrative spoiling removes suspense and replaces it with dramatic irony: every moment of joy is shadowed by the audience's knowledge of inevitable death.

 Key Words